alvinacchow/alvinacchow/README.md

 ## Welcome!
 It's nice to see you 👋

-I am a second-year student at the University of California, Irvine, majoring in Computer Science and minoring in Management!
+I am a second-year student at the University of California, Irvine, double majoring in Computer Science and Business Information Management!
 I hope to work as a product manager in the tech industry, right at the intersection of business and tech.
-I am using this github as a platform to track my personal progress in developing cool software!
+I am using this GitHub as a platform to track my personal progress in developing cool software!

 ## Technical Skills:
 - Python